 E-cigarettes contain nicotine — a lot of it in most cases.
 They are the tobacco industry’s way of keeping people addicted.
 More than half of Oregon adults who vape also smoke cigarettes.7

 E-cigarettes are used far more often by youth to start than by adults to quit.8 They were introduced in sweet flavors and designed to look like USB devices — appealing to young people and easy to hide from parents and teachers.
-In just two years, youth vaping in Oregon went up 80 percent.9 A recent study showed that youth who vape are three times more likely to start smoking cigarettes than their peers who don’t vape.10
+From 2017 to 2019, youth vaping in Oregon went up 80 percent.
+A recent study showed that youth who vape are three times more likely to start smoking cigarettes than their peers who don’t vape.10

 Smokeless doesn’t mean harmless.